hyperledger/fabric-sdk-node/docs/tutorials/discovery.md

 channel.addPeer(peer);
 await channel.initialize({discover:true});
 ```
-When the channel is initialized using service discover and peers and orderers are added
+When the channel is initialized using service discovery and peers and orderers are added
-to the channel, a peer with the address that was used for service discover
+to the channel, a peer with the address that was used for service discovery
 will likely be on the list of discovered peers.
 A peer with the address used for
-service discover will not be added again to the channel as a peer with that address
+service discovery will not be added again to the channel as a peer with that address
 has already been assigned to the channel.

 The name a peer will be known by may be set by using the `name` setting when